nav-left cat-right

 How-to prepare roasted vegetables

-To begin your roasted vegetables dies, line a roasting pan with foil and spray it generously with non-stick cooking spray or simply choose an aluminum oven-ready pan.
+To begin your roasted vegetables dish, line a roasting pan with foil and spray it generously with non-stick cooking spray or simply choose an aluminum oven-ready pan.
 Slice/cube variety of seasonal root/winter veggies (that you have washed to remove dirt and debris) for your roasted vegetables side dish.
 Good choices include parsnips (peel them first), sweet, white, Yukon or baby new potatoes, carrots, onions (sweet onions work well and color), cauliflower, eggplant, Brussels sprouts, butternut squash and any other hearty veggies you enjoy.
 Be sure to slice/cut the vegetables in fairly uniform pieces for even cooking.
 Prepare more than you think you will need/be very generous with your ‘mound’ of cut-up veggies.
 Since vegetables have a very high percentage of water, dry cooking methods, such as roasting, removes much of the water and shrinks them.
 This concentrates the flavor though the volume decreases significantly.
 Post-roasting, you will end up with a smaller mound of roasted vegetables.

 Drizzle the veggies generously with olive oil and add a sprinkle of your favorite dried herbs, such as rosemary, basil, oregano and thyme (fresh herbs will ‘burn’ in the hot 420-degree oven).
 Toss well with your hands to coat all of the veggies and spread in the pan in a fairly even, single layer (as best as possible).
 The last step is to add a pinch of sea salt and a generous grind of pepper.
 ‘Roast’ in a 400-degree oven for about 40 minutes.
 Pair your delicious roasted vegetables with roasted chicken, pork tenderloin or any main meat.